Caesars Promo Code: Get a free bet up to $1250 on Today's NCAA Basketball Games

 Which NCAA Basketball Games can I bet on through Caesars Sportsbook to qualify for this promo code offer?

-There are many college basketball games on tonight, and if we look at the ACC, there are some very intriguing matchups.
-Notre Dame and Boston College have had mixed results this year, and they'll square off in Chestnut Hill while Syracuse travels down to Louisville to take on a struggling Cardinals squad.
-Later on in the night, Pitt, who are 10-4, host #11 Virginia in what should be a highly entertaining affair.
+Today, there are plenty of college basketball teams in action, including some of the nation's best.
+If we look at the SEC Conference, there are eight schools taking the floor today.
+South Carolina and Kentucky square off in Lexington, while LSU hosts Florida, where the Tigers are looking to snap their two-game skid. #5 Tennessee takes on in-state rivals Vanderbilt, and #21 Auburn visits Ole Miss.

-There are many NCAA basketball teams competing tonight across all conferences, so don't hesitate to take advantage of this great offer courtesy of Caesars Sportsbook.
+There are many college basketball teams playing as well, so don't hesitate to take advantage of this great offer courtesy of Caesars Sportsbook.

 Up To $1,250 Back On Your First Bet + 1000 Tier Credits + 1000 Reward Credits® with Caesars Sportsbook